Amarnadh31/Amarnadh31/README.md

-👋 Hi, I’m Amarnadha Reddy Kolla,
+# 👋 Hi, I’m Amarnadha Reddy Kolla

-A Cloud and Infrastructure Engineer based in Bangalore with expertise in:
+## A Cloud and Infrastructure Engineer based in Bangalore with expertise in:

 🌐 Infrastructure as Code (IaC): Proficient in Terraform for building scalable and automated infrastructure.